aallbrig/Family-Memories-Book/app/chapters/Faith-Family-and-Friends.md

 Of going on to High School.

 Yes, those days at dear old Webb were great
-What our children and grandchildren might look upon a crude, We look b ack in our hearts with gratitude.
+What our children and grandchildren might look upon as crude, We look back in our hearts with gratitude.
 The experiences here with pupils, teachers and nature Makes us thank God that we live in America.
 Perhaps most of us have achieved no great success